open/close all folders

 Anime & Manga / Manhwa

-- A Naruto mission used this trope, where a country's princess took her assassinated brother's place to keep the assassination secret.
+- A Naruto mission used this trope, where a country's princess took her assassinated brother's place to keep the assassination secret and root out the culprit.

 - The entirety of the Sasuke/Itachi conflict in was caused by this trope.
 Everything Sasuke went through up until Itachi's death was his brother's doing, so that after Sasuke killed him Sasuke would fulfill Itachi's objective.